 Creating a solid resume and attending a job interview aren’t the only hoops job seekers have to jump through before they land a job these days.
 Before you’re hired, a prospective employer might also ask you to take a personality test.
 Employers might use the test to ensure you have the right personality to succeed in the position, or they may be using it to try to understand you better and figure out the best way to train you and deliver information.
-Tests run the gamut; they might measure your level of extraversion or introversion, for example, as well as your level of self-control, negativity, or anxiety level, all in an effort to understand what makes you tick.
+Tests run the gamut; they might measure your level of extraversion or introversion, for example, as well as your level of self-control, negativity, or anxiety level, all in an effort to understand what makes you tick, which can help when you're trying to find the right career.

 If an employer asks you to take a personality test, don’t freak out; just follow some simple steps to ensure a positive outcome.